kenju254/KennethKinyanjui.info/content/DefinitionOfMVP.md

 ## Introduction

 7 months ago, I stumbled upon a book, that radically changed my view towards Entrepreneurship.
-Reveiewed and testimonies made by Startups and Companies that adopted this principle.
-It has proved to work and more, the reason why If you are an entrepreneur or aspire to being one you should read this book.The book is readily available on [Amazon](http://www.amazon.com/The-Lean-Startup-Entrepreneurs-Continuous/dp/0307887898) and you can read more about it [here](http://theleanstartup.com).
+Reviewed and testimonies made by Startups and Companies that adopted this principle.
+It has proved to work and more the reason why if you are already an entrepreneur, or intend to being one you should read the book.The book is readily available on [Amazon](http://www.amazon.com/The-Lean-Startup-Entrepreneurs-Continuous/dp/0307887898) and you can read more about it [here](http://theleanstartup.com).

 ![The Lean Startup](/images/leanstartup.jpg)